jankuca/github-branch-cleaner/README.md

 ## Options

+- `--login`: Set up GitHub authentication (prompts for token and saves it)
 - `--merged`: Delete branches that have associated merged PRs
 - `--closed`: Delete branches that have associated closed (but not merged) PRs
 - `--dry-run`: Show what would be deleted without actually deleting anything